MassivDash/flipper-postman-esp32s2/README.md

 Copy and paste the `https://raw.githubusercontent.com/espressif/arduino-esp32/gh-pages/package_esp32_index.json`

 3. Wait for installation
+4. Arduino IDE -> Tools -> Board -> Board Manager -> look for `esp32 by Expressif systems` and install
-4. Arduino IDE -> Tools -> Manage Libraries -> find [UART Terminal Application](https://github.com/cool4uma/UART_Terminal).
+5. Arduino IDE -> Tools -> Manage Libraries -> find ArduinoJSON package and install
+6. Arduino IDE -> Select Board -> choose esp32s2 dev board

+[UART Terminal Application](https://github.com/cool4uma/UART_Terminal).
 You can also connect flipper to your computer via usb cable then enter GPIO and enable the UART-USB Bridge to communicate directly to board via Arduino IDE Serial Monitor or [minicom](https://wiki.emacinc.com/wiki/Getting_Started_With_Minicom) cmd line program

-5. Set the SSID and password for the WiFi connection using the `SET_SSID` and `SET_PASSWORD` commands.
+7. Set the SSID and password for the WiFi connection using the `SET_SSID` and `SET_PASSWORD` commands.
-6. Activate the WiFi connection using the `ACTIVATE_WIFI` command.
+8. Activate the WiFi connection using the `ACTIVATE_WIFI` command.
-7. Use the `GET`, `POST`, or `GET_STREAM` commands to make HTTP requests.
+9. Use the `GET`, `POST`, or `GET_STREAM` commands to make HTTP requests.
-8. Build custom HTTP requests using the `BUILD_HTTP_*` commands.
+10. Build custom HTTP requests using the `BUILD_HTTP_*` commands.
-9. Execute custom HTTP requests using the `EXECUTE_HTTP_CALL` command.
+11. Execute custom HTTP requests using the `EXECUTE_HTTP_CALL` command.
-10. Use the `?` or `HELP` commands to print help information.
+12. Use the `?` or `HELP` commands to print help information.

 ## SERIAL API Documentation